Extraocular muscles

 Please log in if you want to rate questions. |

-C) left medial rectus
+C) left superior rectus

 See References)